chemzqm/reactive-lite/Readme.md

 This component is carefully designed and heavily tested, but bugs always exists, feel free to fire a issue.

 TODO:
-* Use filters to replace data-format
 * Extend filters to pass arguments
 * Use wiki for more documentation
 * Some examples

 ## Features

-* Flexible binding fashion, including text-interpolation, format and render for different usage
+* Flexible binding fashion, including text-interpolation, and render for different usage
 * Bind attribute (especially `src` `herf`) and event handler easily
 * Custom binding API for gobal usage or single reactive instance
-* Performance concerned, use `textContent` for format and text interpolation
+* Performance concerned, use `textContent` for text interpolation
 * Reusable binding for list of reactive works much faster
 * Easily works with checkbox(es) and select element
 * Null and undefined values in interpolation would be rendered as empty string